Whatsapp Icon

 In addition to mainstream treatments, integrative therapies may be employed to enhance well-being and alleviate symptoms.
 These can include:

-• Acupuncture: May help in managing nausea, pain, and fatigue associated with chemotherapy.
+• Acupuncture: This may help in managing nausea, pain, and fatigue associated with chemotherapy.

 • Mindfulness and relaxation techniques: Techniques such as meditation, yoga, and deep-breathing exercises can reduce stress and improve mental health.